cysouw/count-para/README.md

 ## In-document referencing

 {#test} It is also possible to refer to a paragraph inside your own document.
 Simply add a reference-label to the start of a paragraph that looks like this: `{#test}`.
-As you can see in this readme, there is such a reference at the start of this paragraph.
+As you can see in this readme (in the [GitHub version](https://github.com/cysouw/count-para#in-document-referencing)), there is such a reference at the start of this paragraph.
 Now you can refer to this paragraph by using the Pandoc citation format that looks like this `[@test]`.
-After Pandoc processing, it then looks like a reference to [@test] (and this reference is also hyperlinked).
+After Pandoc processing, it then looks like a reference to [@test] (this reference is replace by a number and hyperlinked after processing with Pandoc).

 ## Options